Faculty Fellowship Links

 Department chairs and the dean have agreed to excuse Faculty Fellows from their usual teaching and “heavy” administrative responsibilities during your year-in-residence.
 The definition of “heavy” varies across departments, and we recommend that applicants clarify expectations with their chairs and/or dean prior to accepting the fellowship.

 Fellows include scholars and practitioners from other universities and members of the Cornell faculty released from regular duties.
-Fellows at the are “residential,” and will collaborate with one another and the Taylor Family Director of the , Paul Fleming, L. Sanford and Jo Mills Reis Professor of Humanities and professor of comparative literature and German studies.
+Fellows at the Society for the Humanities are “residential,” and will collaborate with one another and the Taylor Family Director of the Society for the Humanities, Durba Ghosh, professor of history.
 Fellows spend their time in research and writing during the residential fellowship, and are required to participate in a weekly Fellows Seminar workshopping each other’s projects and discussing readings based on the yearly theme.

 The nature of this fellowship year is social and communal—fellows forge connections outside the classroom and the lecture hall by sharing meals following the weekly seminar and attending post-lecture receptions and other casual events throughout the year.
 Fellows live and work in Ithaca, NY, and are expected to be in their offices on campus frequently.
 All applicants for Faculty Fellowships should share in this commitment to creating a supportive and intellectually stimulating community.